| | | |

 Carefully consider promotion and training

-If you would like more advice on how to prevent age discrimination in the workplace or you are interested in our Management, Leadership and Career courses, please do get in contact with our expert HR team – Hertfordshire’s leading HR consultancy, bringing your business the benefits, protection and experience of an entire HR department.
+If you would like more advice on how to prevent age discrimination in the workplace or you are interested in our Management, Leadership and Career courses, please do get in contact with our expert HR team – hr inspire, bringing your business the benefits, protection and experience of an entire HR department.